CJL1nk/VoiceDash/README.md

 So basically

+- IF you trust me go ahead and run Quick Installer x64.exe and it should just move the files exactly where they need to be

+If you dont;

 - VoiceDash.dll goes in your Mega Hack extensions folder
 - portaudio_x86.dll goes in your base GD folder, with GeometryDash.exe